-Based at the University of Birmingham, City REDI is a brand new research institute focussed on developing an academic understanding of major city regions across the globe to develop practical policy which better informs and influences regional and national economic growth policies.
+Based at the University of Birmingham, City REDI is a research institute focussed on developing an academic understanding of major city regions across the globe to develop practical policy which better informs and influences regional and national economic growth policies.

 City REDI’s area of expertise includes: